Thibauth/browsing-activity-tracker/README.rst

 * Install__ from the Firefox Add-Ons Website
 * Install__ from the Chrome Web Store

-To install directly from the source, refer to the README files in the respective subfolders.
+To install directly from source, refer to the README files in the respective subfolders.

 __ https://addons.mozilla.org/en-US/firefox/addon/browsing-activity-tracker/
 __ https://chrome.google.com/webstore/detail/browsing-activity-tracker/maialhkckkpdbhimboiimgdgmhlianje